 Maybe there is abundance in your world and you just aren't noticing it.
 Maybe there is something to this gratitude practice, but you don't quite get it yet.
 Choice creates an opening, especially when you add curiosity to the mix.
 Be curious about the fact that things might look pretty crappy at first glance.
 Maybe, just maybe, there might be another way through this.
 Choose to see it.
 Choose to engage and explore it.
 Choice is the first step.

 2. Surrender.
 New possibilities arise when you let go of your habitual way of seeing things.
 Letting go presupposes some loss and effort.
 Instead, why not surrender?
 Surrender your assumptions and judgments.
 Don't think of surrender as in the ‘white flag' of war.
 Think of surrender as in the way you surrender to love.

-At first it might be difficult to find the abundance in your world.
-First you choose, you decide to experience gratitude.
+At first, it might be difficult to spot abundance in your world.
+First, you choose, you decide to experience gratitude.
 Then, as you encounter the habitual thoughts of scarcity you surrender that point of view.
 Now, you focus on where gratitude lives in your world.
 You draw your attention to it on a regular basis.
-As you choose, surrender and focus it gets easier and easier to find the abundance.
+As you choose, surrender, and focus it gets easier and easier to find the abundance.
 Once you find the abundance, gratitude flows effortlessly.

 Gratitude is a habit well worth cultivating.
 Use these four mindset shifting tools, for at least 21-days, and you will find that abundance and gratitude become your default point of view.
 Voila!